hzeller/gcode-multi-shell-extrude/README.md

 Continuous extrude multiple shells
 ==================================

-Little useless aesthetic/artwork kinda stuff.
+Little aesthetic/artwork kinda stuff.
+Nice to play with, but don't expect it to be useful :)

-Printing multiple shells within one print usually means to move the print-head between each layer.
-That means that there are ugly seams between layers.
+Inspired by shells I have seen created by [Chris Palmer](http://shadowfolds.com/).

-This program generates GCode so that multiple continuous shells can be printed on the same printbed, consecutively.
-No extra slicer needed; in fact this works so well because there is no extra slicer.
+Printing multiple shells within one print usually means to move the print-head between each layer; moving the print-head creates visible seams between layers.

-Right now with very simplistic gantry avoidance: print diagonally.
+This program generates GCode directly (no extra slicer needed) in a way that multiple continuous shells are printed on the same printbed in sequence.

     Usage: ./multi-shell-extrude -t <template> [-p <height-per-rotation-mm>]
     Template describes shape.
 The letters in that string describe the